Lauren McFall

-Lauren Gardner (nee McFall) (born February 9, 1980) represented America in synchronized swimming at the 2004 Summer Olympics in Athens, Greece.
-She was the team captain and won a bronze medal in the team competition.
+Lauren Gardner (née McFall) (born February 9, 1980) represented America in synchronized swimming at the 2004 Summer Olympics in Athens, Greece.

-Early life
+Education

+McFall was born in Sacramento, California on February 9, 1980.
+She attended Los Altos High School, and swam for the Santa Clara Aquamaids under Hall of Fame Coach Chris Carver.
+With an outstanding record of achievement, Carver coached a large percentage of the U.S. women synchronized swimmers who participated in the Olympics since 1984, and has coached the U.S. National team.
+Carver has been noted for her exceptional achievements in choreographing her athletes and synchronizing their movements to music, a focus that was recognized by the Olympic judges in 2004.

-Gardner was born in Sacramento, California.
-She attended Los Altos High School, then Columbia University in New York, School of General Studies.
-She studied from 2005 to 2008 and was awarded a BA with majors in political science and international relations.
+McFall attended the Columbia University School of General Studies in Manhattan, New York.
+McFall attended Columbia from 2005 to 2008 and was awarded a BA with majors in political science and international relations.

-Work
+2004 Olympics

+McFall served as the American team captain, leading the American women to a bronze medal in the team competition.
+With the Russian team as heavy favorites, they took the gold with a score of 99.667 having won every synchronized swimming event they had entered since 2000.
+The Japanese, who placed second in team competition, repeated their prior performance, having taken silver in former Olympics in 2000.
+The American team were pleased to be among the medalists, having failed to receive a synchro medal in the prior Olympics.

+Careers

-Gardner has worked for several companies in the area of electronic processing in the financial field, specifically for fixed income and other specialised financial contracts.
-Since December 2015, I have held the position of Head of Business Development for EBS/BrokerTec- an electronic execution venue for Foreign Exchange and US Treasuries.
+Gardner has worked for several companies in electronic processing in the financial field, specifically for fixed income and other specialized financial contracts.
+Beginning in December 2015, she held the position of Head of Business Development for EBS/BrokerTec- an electronic execution venue for Foreign Exchange and US Treasuries.

-Volunteer work

 She has been a supporter of Asphalt Green and The Big Swim since 2002.

-Olympic Day 2016 for children 5-12, where former Olympians explain how the ideals of the Olympics have helped shape their lives.
+She served as a volunteer for Olympic Day 2016, benefitting children ages 5–12, where former Olympians explain how the ideals of the Olympics have helped shape their lives.